weilliao05621/not-ditto-can-fight/README.md

 In addition, most calculations for claiming level or lottery prize are separated in [`Level.sol`]('./contracts/libs/Level.sol') and [`Lottery.sol`]('./contracts/libs/Lottery.sol').

 #### **NotDittoCanFight.sol**
 The core game contract for engaging in the games and claiming prizes.
 To level up a NotDitto, a player should wait for certain time to get portion and claim for offline rewards.
 By repeating the raising process, a 30-leveled NotDitto accesses to the lottery draw.
-Moreover, each address (yes, you don't have to be a player) have ability to create a pending new draw or take the unattended NotDitto to the orphanage to gain rewards.
+Moreover, even not a player, you still have ability to create a pending new draw or take the unattended NotDitto to the orphanage.
+By helping the game operation, you can earn extra rewards.

 *Note*:
 1. Experience point has decimals with 3 due to the number of time in Solidity is not supported for ms and the calculation for leveling will have 3 float points.
 By doing so, players can have more flexibility of accumulating offline reward.